erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 <img src="/img/pods_simplified_with_controller.png"  title="pods_simplified_with_controller"/>

 ***My comments&expectations:*** Wow!!!
 It seems Kubernetes is  designed in such a way that every agent has one job and does it well.
 There may be some problematic/missing pods in the cluster but we aim to solve this problem by using some controllers.
-Refreshing whole pod may not be in the scope of pod controller, but it must handled by other controllers in higher levels (See [Indirection](https://en.wikipedia.org/wiki/Indirection)).
+Refreshing whole pod may not be in the scope of pod controller, but it must handled by other controllers in higher levels (See [Fundamental theorem of software engineering](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering)).

-***Reality:*** There [a bunch of built-in controllers](https://kubernetes.io/docs/concepts/workloads/controllers/) in Kubernetes.
+***Reality:*** There are [a bunch of built-in controllers](https://kubernetes.io/docs/concepts/workloads/controllers/) in Kubernetes.
 StatefulSets for stateful applications, DaemonSets for running an application in every node, ReplicaSets for running multiple instances with same pod spec, Deployments for declarative updates etc. <u> However, none of them has a functionality to fix a pod in `CrashLoopBackOff` state.
 For them, the state of a pod is "given.".
-The only thing they do is adapt their behaviour according to this fact.
-Stopping updates or creating new pods.
+The only thing they do is to adapt their behaviour according to this fact such as stopping rolling upgrades.
 BUT THEY DON'T TOUCH THE UNHEALTHY PODS. </u>

 Don't you believe me?
 Here is an example: https://gist.github.com/erkanerol/528eab81c0db1cdcc3b9a13560d58047 After one minute, you are going to observe 3 pods in `CrashLoopBackOff` state which will stick at this state forever if you don't delete them manually.